-- A. When a regular or temporary full-time vacancy occurs within the Association, or when the College reclassifies an Association position, the College shall post a notification of such vacancy on the Human Resources office bulletin boards and in addition give one (1) copy to the Association president.
+- A. When a regular or temporary full-time vacancy occurs within the bargaining unit, or when the College reclassifies a bargaining unit position, the College shall post a notification of such vacancy on the Human Resources website and in addition give one (1) copy to the Association president.
 The vacancy notice shall describe the position(s), position requirements, salary/hourly pay rates, and the application process.
 A vacant position shall not be permanently filled for at least ten (10) working days from the date of the posting notification.
-Unit members, who wish to apply for the vacant position, shall submit their application/resume to the Director of Human Resources within the prescribed time limit.
-Qualified unit members shall be given first consideration for a vacant Association position prior to non-unit members. - B. The College agrees to notify any of its current unit members who may have applied for the opening of the disposition of their application prior to the publication of the successful applicant. - C. The College reserves the exclusive right to fill or not fill any vacancy.
+Bargaining unit members, who wish to apply for the vacant position, shall submit their application/resume to the Director of Human Resources within the prescribed time limit.
+Qualified bargaining unit members shall be given first consideration for a vacant Association position prior to non-bargaining unit members. - B. The College agrees to notify any of its current bargaining unit members who may have applied for the opening of the disposition of their application prior to the publication of the successful applicant. - C. The College reserves the exclusive right to fill or not fill any vacancy.
 If the College decides to abolish such a position, it shall notify the president of the Association in writing.
-If the position is not abolished, it shall be posted. - D. The College President or his designee may recommend an Association candidate to the Board of Trustees.
+If the position is not abolished, it shall be posted. - D. The College President or their designee may recommend a bargaining unit candidate to the Board of Trustees.